tommy-mor/glue-statistics/DOCUMENTATION.rst

 Plot Layers
 =======================
 The plot layer is the left middle panel on Glue.
-Here,
+Here, the user can toggle which data or subsets are visible, drag them around for reordering, as well as change other attributes of the particular data.
+In order to make the plot layer interactive with your viewer, you must connect a method (adding a callback) that activates everytime the plot layer changes.
+This can be done in the following line of code that goes in the __init__ method of the DataViewer.

 .. code-block:: python

-    self.state.add_callback('layers', self.layerChange)
+    self.state.add_callback('layers', "YOUR METHOD HERE")